-Passenger vehicle crashes have decreased from just under 40% of all crashes in 2011, to just over 20% in 2013.
-Pickup trucks and Utility Passenger Vehicles have seen similar decreases over the study period, while the number of unspecified vehicle type crashes has increased dramatically (5% to 34% over the three year period).
+Motorcyclist have only accounted for 2 of the 39 fatalities recorded during the 4 year study period.
+Passenger vehicle crashes have decreased from just under 40% of all crashes in 2011, to just over 20% in 2014.
+Pickup trucks and Utility Passenger Vehicles have seen similar decreases over the study period.